When we say Mulberry, what comes to your mind first? The color or the fruit?

 If you pick your fruit by it nutritional profile, Mulberry is a fruit you don’t want to miss.
 It contains around 43 calories per 100 grams and its nutritional profile boasts of a wide array of antioxidants, minerals, vitamins, lipids, protein, dietary fiber and high water content.
 Mulberries are a good source of Vitamin A, Vitamin E, Vitamin C, iron and minerals such as potassium, magnesium, phosphorous, sodium, and zinc.
 These also contain Riboflavin, a vitamin that helps the body break down carbohydrates, proteins and fats to produce energy.

-Some researches have shown that ceratin compound found in mulberries could have beneficial effect on liver health.
+It protects the liver: Some researches have shown that certain compound found in mulberries could have beneficial effect on liver health.
 It is particularly effective in preventing fatty liver disease.
 Mulberry fruit also helps to lower the triglyceride, cholesterol and density lipoprotein cholesterol (LDL).

 Here’s how you can use Mulberries: